cybermouflons/gt-beginner-quest-2024/pwn/hacker-recruitment-center/README.md

 ## Description

 Hacking is about thinking (and sometimes writing?) outside the box.
 Give it a try!
+Trigger a fault; a segmentation fault!